South Florida — 10 things to know

 1. Keys to the future

-Having been founded in 1875, Miami—Fort Lauderdale—West Palm Beach is one of the youngest MSAs, yet its population ranks among the country’s top 10 and has the 15th highest projected growth rate.
+Having been founded in 1875, Miami-Fort Lauderdale-West Palm Beach is one of the youngest Metropolitan statiscal areas (MSAs), yet its population ranks among the country’s top 10 and has the 15th highest projected growth rate.
 Even though the city is young in years, it brings sage experience.
 Residents average 41 years of age, the most mature average population of major metros.
 That makes it a place where businesses thrive.

 2. Global access granted